jakearchibald/jakearchibald.com/static-build/posts/2020/11/css-paint-predictably-random/index.md

   }
 </script>

 Now height and block size animate in a more natural way!
 But there's one last thing to fix.
 By incrementing the seed by 1 for each column we've introduced visual predictability into our pattern.
-You can see this if you 'increment seed' – instead of producing a new random pattern, it shifts the pattern along.
+You can see this if you 'increment seed' – instead of producing a new random pattern, it shifts the pattern along (until it gets past JavaScript's maximum safe integer, at which point _spooky things happen_).
 Instead of incrementing the seed by 1, we want to change it in some way that feels random, but is 100% deterministic.

 Oh wait, that's what our `rand()` function does!